 The safety of ustekinumab has been studied in two phase 3 studies of paediatric patients with moderate to severe plaque psoriasis.
 The first study was in 110 patients from 12 to 17 years of age treated for up to 60 weeks and the second study was in 44 patients from 6 to 11 years of age treated for up to 56 weeks.
 In general, the adverse events reported in these two studies with safety data up to 1 year were similar to those seen in previous studies in adults with plaque psoriasis.

+Paediatric patients weighing at least 40 kg with Crohn’s disease

+The safety of ustekinumab has been studied in one phase 1 and one phase 3 study of paediatric patients with moderately to severely active Crohn’s disease up to week 240 and week 52, respectively.
+In general, the safety profile in this cohort (n = 71) was similar to that seen in previous studies in adults with Crohn’s disease.

 Reporting of suspected adverse reactions